GuCuChiara/Web-Scraping-to-Create-a-Dataset-using-Python/README.md

 # Web-Scraping-to-Create-a-Dataset-using-Python
-Web Scraping to Create a Dataset using Python

-Web Scraping is one of the skills that every data science professional should know.
+## Web Scraping is one of the skills that every data science professional should know.

 Sometimes the data we need is available on a website in the form of a table that cannot be downloaded directly.